• Skip to main content

 Chop the broccoli into florets.
 Peel the carrots, and slice them into 1 to 1 ½-inch thick slabs or rounds.

-Add the veggies to the baking sheet.
+Add the veggies to a baking sheet.
 Drizzle with olive oil, sprinkle on the seasoning and salt, and toss to coat the veggies.

 Spice and Seasoning Ideas